 If you were married for 10 years or longer, you will most likely be granted 100% of your own social security benefits and 50% of your spouse’s.
 That 50% is not coming directly from the other party—they still have access to their full benefits.

 Can Child and Spousal Support Be Granted During a Separation?

 Temporary alimony may be available when you are undergoing a legal separation.
 Again, this depends on the ruling of the court.
 Temporary spousal and child support may be paid by the consent of both involved parties.
 Alternatively, one party can petition with a “notice of motion,” a formal application that asks the family court to order the other party to pay alimony for a set period.
 Usually, this is to supply the non-earning or lesser-earning party with some financial support, especially when there are young children involved.

 Consult a Divorce Lawyer in New Jersey Today

 When you are going through a divorce, there are many questions that will arise.
-If you have reviewed these FAQs about spousal support and alimony and still have things to ask, speak to one of the experienced and compassionate lawyers at Ziegler Law Group LLC.
+If you have reviewed these FAQs about spousal support and alimony and still have things to ask, speak to one of the experienced and compassionate Family Lawyers at Ziegler Law Group LLC.
 We can discuss your situation, provide you with solutions, and help you determine which option is best for you.
 To learn more about your case or receive help with spousal support or alimony, contact the attorneys at Ziegler Law Group LLC today by calling us at 973-878-4373.